-(G) General Playing Rules:
+12.06 General Playing Rules:

-- (1) The infield fly rule is NOT applicable. - (2) Bunting is NOT allowed.
-PENALTY: If a player bunts a ball in fair territory, it is a violation of this rule and the umpire shall immediately call time; no players may advance, and the batter will be charged with a pitch and a strike. - (3) Base stealing is NOT allowed. - (4) Intentional walks will not be allowed. - (5) A regulation game shall be six (6) innings for tournament play in all AA games unless the 10 or 15-run rule applies (Fifteen runs after three (3) innings or ten runs after four (4) innings). - (6) The 15-run rule will apply after three innings only if all players have completed one time at bat. - (7) The batter will be allowed five (5) pitches or three (3) strikes.
+(a) The batter will be allowed five (5) pitches or three (3) strikes.
 The batter will be called out after the fifth (5th) pitch unless the fifth pitch is a foul ball.
-A foul on the last pitch shall not count unless a foul fly is caught in the air; then the batter is declared out. - (8) Outfielders The outfielders may play anywhere in the outfield but no closer than twenty feet behind the normal base path.
+A foul on the last pitch shall not count unless a foul fly is caught in the air; then the batter is declared out.

+(b) The infield fly rule is NOT applicable.

+(c) Bunting is NOT allowed.
+PENALTY: If a player bunts a ball in fair territory, it is a violation of this rule and the umpire shall immediately call time; no players may advance, and the batter will be charged with a pitch and astrike.

+(d) Base stealing is NOT allowed.
+Base runners must stay in contact with the base until the ball is hit.
+Leaving the base before the ball is hit will allow the defensive team the option to keep or reject any part of the play.

+(e) Intentional walks will not be allowed

+(f) A regulation game shall be six (6) innings for tournament play in all A & AA division games unless the 10 or 15-run rule applies (Fifteen runs after three (3) innings or ten runs after four (4) innings).

+(g) State Option: - A state organization may adopt a rule to allow a team to score a maximum of seven runs per half-inning, except the 6th inning in district and/or state tournament play.
+After the 6th inning, the seven (7) run maximum is in force for the remainder of the game.

+(h) The 15-run rule will apply after three innings only if all players have completed one time at bat.

+(i) Outfielders - The outfielders may play anywhere in the outfield but no closer than twenty feet behind the normal base path.
 A chalked or painted line will be placed at the twenty-foot point.
-(See page 65).
+(See page 71).